 Start with what you already have and prepare as if you are going camping for three days with no facilities.
-If you're a camper you've got a head start because camping supplies, tents, camp stoves and water jugs can double as emergency supplies.
+If you are a camper, you have a head start because camping supplies, tents, camp stoves and water jugs can double as emergency supplies.